edasmalchi/edasmalchi.github.io/_posts/2025-03-09-la_apartments_4.md

 ## Trial #2

 On January 25, 2024, I went to trial again.
 Custom Design Fur Corporation filed a motion to vacate saying that they "Didn't feel well on the day of the hearing".
 This seemed unreasonable for a couple of reasons, namely that they had shown up to my house the night before and that a company can be represented by _any_ of its employees in a small claims hearing and they probably didn't all get sick.
-So I was prepared to fight it, until I got the unwelcome news that the Secretary of State... didn't finish serving them after all due to a bureocratic mixup (pro tip: insist that they take *all* your paperwork even if they say they don't need it).
+So I was prepared to fight it, until I got the unwelcome news that the Secretary of State... didn't finish serving them after all due to a bureaucratic mixup (pro tip: insist that they take *all* your paperwork even if they say they don't need it).

 While they obviously had actual notice, I for one believe in doing things the right way so I called the court for advice and they said to just show up to the hearing and tell the judge.
 So I did, and the judge granted their motion to vacate and asked me and their representative if we were ready for the new hearing on the spot.
 Which we were, so I got to tell my story all over again.